 GLA biologist Jeff Ahrens (TE052159-2) conducted the protocol surveys on May 21, June 1, 29, July 8, and 13, 2007.
 All surveys were conducted during the morning hours and were completed before 11:00 A.M.
 No surveys were conducted during extreme weather conditions (i.e., winds exceeding 15 miles per hour, rain, or temperatures in excess of 95°F).
 All areas of suitable habitat were surveyed on foot by walking slowly and methodically.
 Taped vocalizations and "pishing" sounds were utilized to elicit a response from willow flycatchers that might be present.
-The detection of willow flycatchers on site was based on both sight and call.
-Any southwestern willow flycatchers that were observed were noted and locations as well as behavior were recorded.
+The detection of willow flycatchers that were noted and locations as well as behavior were recorded.
 A copy of the Southwestern Willow Flycatcher report is attached as Appendix D.